 What got you into magic?

 My uncle bought me a magic set when I was twelve.
 At the same time, a very bold robbery happened at a store in my home town.
 It was a big news and I was blown away by the chutzpah of the robbers.
-Somehow I connected that criminal thinking with the art of
+Somehow I connected that criminal thinking with the art of misdirection in magic tricks.
+Thank goodness my uncle bought me that set or I believe I may have headed into crime.

 Who is your favorite performer to watch?